pwilmart/Yeast_CarbonSources/README.md

   - table should be well-formed (single header line) and rectangular
 - read text file into R

 Statistical test results in R are collected into a data frame in the same order as the imported proteins.
 At the end of the notebook, the results file is saved as a text file for adding back to the main protein results spreadsheet file.
+The accessions are also included to make sure that the rows are correctly aligned.

 Eventually, there needs to be a coherent, comprehensive summary file that contains the proteomics results, the statistical testing results, and any other information to aid biological interpretation (rich annotations, etc.).
+This will be needed for publication and is a nice thing to include in data repositories.
 An Excel file is a good format for this since adding descriptive text and formatting are easy.
 A basic Excel sheet can be easily distributed in Supplemental files and opened in Open Office applications.